xxoolm/LuaNode/README.md

 # esp-lua-sdk
-A esp8266 lua sdk, which based on esp-open-rtos-sdk.
+A esp8266 lua rtos sdk, which based on esp-open-rtos-sdk.

 ======================================
 HOW TO BUILD: